 You don’t want to become so comfortable with your investment decisions that you fail to reconsider what “risk” means to you over time.

 Diversification of your portfolio is key.
-And your risk tolerance may change as you age, deal with certain life situations and get closer to (or eventually) retire.
+Your risk tolerance may change as you age or deal with certain life situations.
+And get closer to–or eventually retire.